quackerd/d2ray/README.md

 - `docker compose up -d`

 ## Notes
-- The old xtls-vision + TLS + Nginx fallback has been branched out to `vision` branch.
+- The old xtls-vision + TLS + Nginx fallback has been branched out to the `vision` branch.